luyadev/luya/docs/guide/concept-tags.md

 ## Parse content

 Perhaps you are not in a context where the parsing is enabled.
-In this case you can parse your content by using {{luya\TagParser::convert()}} or with markdown integration {{luya\TagParser::convertWithMarkdown()}}.
+In this case you can parse your content by using {{luya\TagParser::convert()}} or with Markdown integration {{luya\TagParser::convertWithMarkdown()}}.
 This enables the availabilty to parse tags even in your controller or view files.

 ```php
 echo TagParser::convert('Hello this is: tooltip[John Doe]'); // Parse content with tags